Alternative Loans

 As of February 14, 2010, federal regulations were implemented which require lenders to provide more in-depth information on alternative student loans, interest rates, and repayment options.
 As part of “the Higher Education Opportunity Act,” Title X is specifically aimed at private lenders and established new regulations that affect the way you receive, and are approved for, private student loans.
 Listed below are some of these new requirements:

-Loan Approval Disclosure: Once your loan is approved, your lender will provide you with a statement that includes your interest rate, loan details and repayment options.
+Once your loan is approved, your lender will provide you with a statement that includes your interest rate, loan details, and repayment options.
 Student borrowers are now required to “actively accept” the terms of their loan within 30 calendar days before their school will be notified that school certification is available.
-The lender’s terms for how to “accept” the loan terms can be found on this disclosure statement.
+The lender’s terms for how to “accept” the loan terms can be found in this disclosure statement.

-Right to Cancel: Borrowers and/or cosigners have the right to cancel or rescind a loan offer within three business days after receipt of the Final Disclosure.
+Borrowers and/or cosigners have the right to cancel or rescind a loan offer within three business days after receipt of the Final Disclosure.
 During this time, the lender cannot disburse loan funds.
-Be aware the cancellation period cannot be waived in order for funds to disburse more quickly.
+Be aware the cancellation period cannot be waived for funds to be disbursed more quickly.
 This may delay the disbursement of loan funds to your student account, so be sure to take it into consideration when estimating the timeline for bill deadlines.

 The Office of Student Financial Services will not certify a student’s alternative loan until all required lender documentation is complete.
 If you have questions regarding the status of your loan applications, please contact your lender.